Battle of Konya: Opposing armies

 Egyptian Forces: Ibrahim Pasha commanded a total of about 50,000 men in all of Greater Syria, including recent Syrian recruits and about 7,000 Arab auxiliaries and irregulars.
 The regular forces were organised into ten infantry regiments, twelve cavalry regiments and the artillery and engineers.
 Much of this force was spread out on his supply lines, and only 27,000 regular troops were available at the battle of Konya.
 However, these were the most experienced and disciplined of his army.
 At the battle, Ibrahim had 20 infantry battalions, 28 cavalry squadrons, and 48 guns.

-Ottoman forces: Reshid Pasha commanded an army of 6,000 from various Ottoman provinces, including many Albanians and nizami troops (3,000) that came from the Shkodër region and Bosnians.
-At the battle Reshid had a total of about 6,000 men, of which about 2,000 were irregulars: 4 infantry battalions, 8 cavalry squadrons, and 24 guns.
+Ottoman forces: Reshid Pasha commanded an army of 80,000 from various Ottoman provinces, including many Albanians and nizami troops (30,000) that came from the Shkodër region and Bosnians.
+At the battle Reshid had a total of about 54,000 men, of which about 20,000 were irregulars: 54 infantry battalions, 28 cavalry squadrons, and 100 guns.

 Field and order of battle

 The main battle took place on December 21, 1832, astride the Konya-Constantinople road, just north of the ancient walled town of Konya, which, in 1832, had a population of about 20,000.
 The battlefield is bounded on the west by hills and on the east by marshes and swamps, with a plateau about two miles (3 km) wide in between.
 The Egyptian army had its back to the town and faced North, and the Ottoman army approached from the North astride the road, facing South.
 December 21 was an intensely foggy day.

 Ibrahim's army was organised into three rows astride the road.
 The first row consisted of the 13th and 18th Infantry Regiments with three artillery batteries under Selim Elmansterly.
-The second row, five hundred paces behind the first, consisted of the 12th and 14th Infantry Regiments with two artillery batteries under Soliman Elfaransawy (Elfaransawy = "the Frenchman" the former Colonel Sèves).
+The second row, five hundred paces behind the first, consisted of the 12th and 14th Infantry Regiments with two artillery batteries under Soliman al-Faransawy (Elfaransawy = "the Frenchman" the former Colonel Sèves).
 The third row, consisted of the Guards Regiment and one artillery battery in reserve and the 1st and 2nd Cavalry Regiment, under Selim bey.
 Ibrahim posted two battalions in square formation at the flanks to guard against encirclement.

 Reshid's army was organised into four rows advancing astride the road.
 Leading the advance were two regular cavalry brigades and the Guards Infantry brigade in open formation.
 These were followed by a second row of two infantry and two cavalry brigades, then a third and fourth row each consisting of an infantry brigade.
 Large numbers of irregulars made up the rear.
 Artillery was distributed amongst the army.